 The focus of the School is on the most advanced technologies in the fields of semiconductors, very deep submicron and 3D technologies, nanotechnology, advanced packaging and interconnects, telecommunications, real-time signal processing, filtering and massively parallel computing and on the Physics motivations that require confronting these technogical challenges for building the needed new instruments.
 These Physics motivations are reviewed both in dedicated lectures as well as in all the more technology-based lectures.
 The school will provide lectures and Lab work in a variety of cross-disciplinary example applications drawn from the exploration of distant Universe, through Medical imaging of the human body, to exploration of the elementary particle world.
 Lectures on technical developments and science overviews will be given by experts from Academia and Industry, alongside with hands-on Lab sessions with demonstrators and subject specific master-classes on science & technology.

-The morning sessions from 9 am to 1pm will be dedicated to the lectures held in general in the main auditorium of the Physics Institute.
+Apart from the first and last days of the school, the morning sessions from 8 am to 12am will be dedicated to the lectures held in general in the Lecture Hall.
 The afternoon sessions will be devoted to the Lab sessions from 2 to 5pm.
-From 5.20 to 6.30 pm there will be science and/or technology overview lectures.
+After the dinner that will be held from 5 to 6h30 pm there will be science and/or technology overview keynote lectures from 6h30 to 8pm.
 All the days (except Sunday May19) will follow this basic schedule (see timetable).

-NEW: The last Saturday (May 25) a special High Performance Computing will be organized by INTEL based on FPGAs.
-This session will be widely opened.
-Special registration to his additional event will be required.
+NEW: On Friday (May 24) a special High Performance Computing Day will be organized by worldwide experts.
+This session will be widely opened i.e. an audience not only restricted to the School students.

-All the lectures will be recorded on tape and if agreement by the lecturer and will be posted in the School website.
+All the lectures will be recorded and will be posted in the School website.